jamesmoriarty/mini-aasm/README.md

 # MiniAASM

 A State Machine library intended to be compatible with lightweight implementations of the Ruby language using 100LOC and only standard libraries.
+Inspired by [Heroku Postgres State Machines](https://www.citusdata.com/blog/2016/08/12/state-machines-to-run-databases/).

 ## Usage